CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 implementing each pipeline step.
 This will reduce the necessary time spent debugging.

-Start out by testing a single triangle (`tri.obj`).
+Start out by testing a single triangle (`box.gltf`).

-* Clear the depth buffer with some default value.
+* Clear the fragment buffer with some default value.
 * Vertex shading:
   * `VertexIn[n] vs_input -> VertexOut[n] vs_output`
   * A minimal vertex shader will apply no transformations at all - it draws